New Jersey v. Dharun Ravi: September 21: Timeline of Ravi's communications and events

-At 9:15 p.m.
-Clementi saved a screenshot of Ravi's "dare you to video chat me" tweet.
-At 9:25 Ravi's computer was disconnected, according to analysis by the Rutgers IT expert, and it stayed disconnected till 11:19 p.m.
-At 9:33 Clementi told a friend online that he had turned off the power strip to Ravi's computer.
-At 10:19 Clementi's guest arrived.
+At 9:15 p.m., Clementi saved a screenshot of Ravi's "dare you to video chat me" tweet.
+At 9:25, Ravi's computer was disconnected, according to analysis by the Rutgers IT expert, and it stayed disconnected till 11:19 p.m.
+At 9:33, Clementi told a friend online that he had turned off the power strip to Ravi's computer.
+At 10:19, Clementi's guest arrived.

 Ravi left for ultimate frisbee practice around 8:30–9:00 p.m.

-The captain of the frisbee team testified that after practice, at 11 p.m., he, Ravi and others went to get takeout food at the dining hall and that Ravi said that "he had set up a webcam of some sorts to capture images of his roommate", had "done it before," and that night "was planning on doing it again".
+The captain of the frisbee team testified that at 11 p.m. after practice, he, Ravi and others went to get takeout food at the dining hall and that Ravi said that "he had set up a webcam of some sorts to capture images of his roommate", had "done it before," and that night "was planning on doing it again".
 The student also testified that Ravi seemed uncomfortable with his roommate's being gay, but had said nothing explicitly "disparaging".

-Shortly after 11 p.m.
-Ravi texted Clementi to see if he was still using the room.
+Shortly after 11 p.m., Ravi texted Clementi to see if he was still using the room.
 At 11:48, Clementi texted Ravi that "we're done."

-In an interview with investigators, Ravi said that on September 21 he had turned the webcam away from Clementi's bed.
+In an interview with investigators, Ravi said that he had turned the webcam away from Clementi's bed on September 21.

-A former university detective testified that, when he inspected the dorm room on Sept.
-23, the webcam was "angled directly at Tyler's bed".
+A former university detective testified that, when he inspected the dorm room on September 23, the webcam was "angled directly at Tyler's bed".